 The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), Public Law (P.L.)
-109-59, is the current authorizing law that establishes authority to appropriate General Revenues and to spend trust fund monies through limitations on obligations, for highways and transit, on an annual basis from Fiscal Year (FY) 2005 through FY 2009.
-SAFETEA-LU also modifies sections of the United States Code (USC) that specify how federal highway and transit programs are administered and modifies sections of the Internal Revenue Code of 1986 pertaining to the Highway Trust Fund (HTF) and tax benefits for travel to work.
+109-59, was the authorizing law that established authority to appropriate General Revenues and to spend trust fund monies through limitations on obligations, for highways and transit, on an annual basis from Fiscal Year (FY) 2005 through FY 2009.
+Because SAFETEA-LU expired on September 30, 2009 and no long-term authorization law had been enacted, the authorizations of spending for FY 2010, FY 2011, and FY 2012 were accomplished by a series of laws that have extended the authorizations in SAFETEA-LU.
+SAFETEA-LU also modified sections of the United States Code (USC) that specify how federal highway and transit programs are administered and modified sections of the Internal Revenue Code of 1986 pertaining to the Highway Trust Fund (HTF) and tax benefits for travel to work.
 Although SAFETEA-LU was not enacted until August 10, 2005, the entire six-year period of FY 2004 through FY 2009 is treated herein as the "SAFETEA-LU period."
+Amounts authorized by extension laws are listed in the sections below to which they apply, but are not included in "SAFETEA-LU period" totals.

 The multi-year authorization act that preceded SAFETEA-LU, the Transportation Equity Act for the 21st Century, (TEA 21) was in effect through September 30, 2003.
 From October 1, 2003 through August 9, 2005 the federal transit and highway programs were authorized through 12 short-term extension acts.
-Those extension acts that applied to FY 2005 funding were reauthorized by SAFETEA-LU.
+Those extension acts that applied to FY 2005 funding were reauthorized by SAFETEA-LU when it was enacted.